ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 poisons give alkalies, for alkaline
 poisons give acids; white of an egg is
 good in most cases.
 For apoplexy, raise
-the head and body ; for f
+the head and body ; for fa
 </td></tr></table>

 ---